Metalsmithing Top Tips With Cyrilyn

 For more ways on removing tarnish and finding ways to prevent it from happening sooner rather than later, read our advice page for more information and discover some of our best selling products to help tackle the problem!

 Using a coloured or darkened effect on metals is a great way to make your surface textures and decorative elements stand out!
 You can also use liver of sulphur to darken sterling silver findings or chains to give a vintage look.

 Cyrilyn shows you a simple project using your scrap silver!
-All you need to do is heat your scrap silver until it forms a sphere, quench it and pop into your pickle.
+All you need to do is heat your scrap silver on a charcoal block until it forms a sphere, quench it and pop into your pickle.
 Then place it in between two steel blocks and use a hammer to flatten the sphere.
 Next up you need to use a gas torch to anneal the sphere, quench and pickle.
 Rinse and dry, then repeat the process of hitting, annealing and pickling until your happy with your disc.
 Use your disc to create a charm or pendant which you can stamp, texture or keep minimal!

 Alligator tape is a workshop essential, wrap it around your fingers to protect them and improve your grip.
 The beauty of this tape is that it's self-adhering, only sticking to itself so it doesn't leave any nasty sticky residue.

 Another tip is don't forget to fold the loose end of the tape over so you don't lose it next time you use it!

 How To Make A Wave Ring With Pliers